 The term is frequently used in clinical practice to denote the combination of both true cytotoxic (cellular) oedema as well as ionic cerebral oedema.
 As the pathophysiology of these two types of oedema is different, as is their imaging, they are discussed separately.
 The remainder of this article is concerned with true cytotoxic oedema.

-Cytotoxic oedema is the result of cells being unable to maintain ATP dependent sodium (Na+) / potassium (K+) membrane pumps which are responsible for a high extracellular and low intracellular Na+ concentration 6.
-When energy fails, as is the case in cerebral ischaemia, these pumps cease to operate and Na+ accumulates in the cell, drawing with it chloride (Cl-) and water along an osmotic gradient.
-This in turn results in cellular swelling and a reduction in the extracellular volume which are the primary reasons for increased restricted diffusion on MRI.
+Cytotoxic oedema is the result of cells being unable to maintain ATP-dependent sodium/potassium (Na+/K+) membrane pumps which are responsible for high extracellular and low intracellular Na+ concentration 6.
+When energy fails, as is the case in cerebral ischaemia, these pumps cease to operate and Na+ accumulates within the cell, drawing with it chloride (Cl-) and water along an osmotic gradient.
+This, in turn, results in cellular swelling and a reduction in the extracellular volume which are the primary reasons for increased restricted diffusion on MRI.

-It is an intracellular oedema which mainly affects grey matter, but also involves the white matter since astrocytes are often involved.
+This intracellular oedema mainly affects grey matter but also involves the white matter as astrocytes are also involved.

 The one sequence which is able to identify cytotoxic oedema, and was thus responsible for a revolution in the imaging of acute ischaemic stroke, is diffusion weighted imaging (DWI).
 As cells swell due to inward shift of water, the there is a commensurate decrease in diffusion, identified as high signal on DWI and low signal on ADC.

 These changes persist into the subacute phase until about 2 weeks when the ADC signal begins to rise above the normal parenchyma and eventually becomes hyperintense.